Matchings, coverings, and Castelnuovo-Mumford regularity: Lower bounds and simple examples

 Recall that an \emph{induced matching} in a graph $G$ is a matching which forms an induced subgraph of $G$, and that $\im G$ denotes the number of edges in a largest induced matching.
 Induced matchings have a considerable literature, see e.g. \cite{Abueida/Busch/Sritharan:2010,Cameron:1989,Cameron:2004,Faudree/Gyarfas/Schelp/Tuza:1989,Golumbic/Lewenstein:2000}.

-The following is essentially due to Katzman: \begin{lem} \emph{(Katzman \cite[Lemma 2.2]{Katzman:2006})} For any graph $G$, we have $\reg\left(R/\mathcal{I}(G)\right)\geq\im G$. \end{lem} We give a short geometric proof: Let $m=\im G$, so that $G$ has $mK_{2}$ as an induced subgraph.
+The following is essentially due to Katzman; we will give a short geometric proof. \begin{lem} \emph{(Katzman \cite[Lemma 2.2]{Katzman:2006})} For any graph $G$, we have $\reg\left(R/\edgeideal(G)\right)\geq\im G$.\end{lem} \begin{proof} Let $m=\im G$, so that $G$ has $mK_{2}$ as an induced subgraph.
 Notice that if $H$ is the disjoint union of subgraphs $H_{1}$ and $H_{2}$, then $\ind(H)$ is the simplicial join $\ind(H_{1})*\ind(H_{2})$.
 Thus, the independence complex of the disjoint union of $m$ edges is the $m$-fold join of $0$-spheres, hence an $(m-1)$-sphere.
 (It is the boundary complex of an $(m-1$)-dimensional cross-polytope.)
-The result follows. {}$\Box$
+The result follows. \end{proof} A more general result follows immediately from the Künneth formula in algebraic topology \cite[(9.12)]{Bjorner:1995}: \begin{lem} For any field $k$ and simplicial complexes $\Delta_{1}$ and $\Delta_{2}$, we have